Sex and the Menopause

 In women progesterone is the hormone relating to libido and sexual desire in women, but if you are also experiencing dryness or discomfort then you are going to need some oestrogen as well.

-So you may need just a progesterone cream, or a combined progesterone and oestrogen cream and either of these can be used vaginally.
-This means a different absorption. method from the skin and so no monthly break may need to be taken.
+So you may need just a progesterone cream, or a combined progesterone and oestrogen cream or even a separate oestrogen cream and all these can be used vaginally.
+This means a different absorption method from the skin and so no monthly break may need to be taken.

 Topics